How a Sex Therapist can help Female Sexual Dysfunction

 Sex therapy counselling is a place to explore and communicate how important an active sex life is to you and look at ways to manage desire discrepancies.

-Up to 21% of women have been estimated to experience sexual pain however many women suffer in silence as find discussing this issue with a professional embarrassing.
+Up to 21% of women have been estimated to experience sexual pain however many women suffer in silence and do not discuss with a sex therapist as find discussing this issue with a professional embarrassing.
 Symptoms can include pain on entry (intromission) which can be burning or cutting sensation or pain can be “deep” pain or pain can be feelings of muscle spasms or muscle tightness.
 Sexual Pain can be primary pain which has always been there since the first intromission or it can develop after a period of time symptom-free.
 Sexual Pain can be classified into vaginismus, vulvodynia, dyspareunia, and dysmenorrhea.

 Vaginismus is the involuntary contraction of the muscles of the pelvic floor that interferes with penetration, around the lower one-third of the vagina.
 While it may have originated in an initial painful experience, continued pain may have a psychological component due to Grantley Dick-Read discovery in the 1920sof pain-tension-fear cycle.
 It can result from an association between fear of pain resulting in muscles becoming tense which increases the pain.